Loughgall ambush: Aftermath

 Shortly after the ambush the Provisional IRA released a statement saying: "volunteers who shot their way out of the ambush and escaped saw other volunteers being shot on the ground after being captured".

 The IRA members killed in the ambush became known as the "Loughgall Martyrs" among IRA supporters.
 The men's relatives considered their deaths to be part of a deliberate shoot-to-kill policy by the security forces.
 Thousands of people attended their funerals, the biggest republican funerals in Northern Ireland since those of the IRA hunger strikers of 1981.
 Gerry Adams, in his graveside oration, gave a speech stating the British Government understood that it could buy off the government of the Republic of Ireland, which he described as the "shoneen clan" (that is, Anglophile), but added "it does not understand the Jim Lynaghs, the Pádraig McKearneys or the Séamus McElwaines.
 It thinks it can defeat them.
 It never will."

 The East Tyrone Brigade continued to be active until the last Provisional IRA ceasefire ten years later.
 SAS operations against the IRA also continued.
 The IRA set out to find the informer it believed to be among them, although it has been suggested that the informer, if there ever was one, had been killed in the ambush.

 On 20 March 1989, RUC Chief Superintendent Harry Breen was shot dead in an IRA ambush near the Irish border together with RUC Superintendent Bob Buchanan.
 Breen had given a media briefing on the day of the Loughgall ambush at the scene and the following morning displayed the recovered IRA firearms to the media appearing on television and in newspapers.
 An Irish Tribunal of Inquiry by Judge Peter Smithwick into the deaths of the two senior RUC officers investigating Garda Síochána collusion with the IRA, concluded in 2013 that Breen was the target of the ambush to abduct and interrogate him on how the British security services had advance warning of the Loughgall ambush.

-The IRA East Tyrone Brigade attacked the Loughgall RUC station again around 1am on 5 September 1990 with a 1000 lb van bomb outside the station.
+The IRA East Tyrone Brigade attacked the Loughgall RUC station again around 01:00 on 5 September 1990 with a 1000 lb van bomb outside the station.
 The unmanned station suffered extensive damage with no one injured as a warning was given.
-Earlier in the week, the date of when the Loughgall ambush inquest was to start 24 September had been announced.
+Earlier in the week, the date the Loughgall ambush inquest was to start, 24 September, had been announced.
 In April 1996, the RUC confirmed that the Loughgall police station was to be re-built later that year.
 The station was in use until its administrative closure in August 2009.
 In April 2011, it was sold for private development.